Riimu/Kit-UrlParser/README.md

 despite having some slight differences, this library does some minimal normalization to the provided values.
 You may encounter these instances when, for example, parsing URLs provided by users.
-The most notable normalizations you may encounter are:
+The most notable normalizations you may encounter are as follows:

   * The `scheme` and `host` components are considered case insensitive.
-Thus these components will always be normalized to lower case.
+Thus, these components will always be normalized to lower case.
   * The port number will not be included in the strings returned by `getAuthority()` and `__toString()` if the port is the standard port for the current scheme.
-  * Percent encodings are treated case insensitive and this library will automatically normalize all percent encoding representations to upper case.
+  * Percent encodings are treated in case insensitive sensitive manner.
+Thus, this library will normalize the hexadecimal characters to upper case.
   * The number of forward slashes in the beginning of the path in the string returned by `__toString()` may change depending on whether the URL has an `authority` component or not.

-### URL validation ###

-Since both of the parsing methods return a `null` if the URL is not valid, it is possible to use this library for validating URLs.
-However, it should be noted that the URI specification is very generic.
-For example, 'a:' is a valid URI.
-The parser only makes sure that the URL follows the correct format.

-Thus, if you want to use this library for validating URLs, it is also highly recommended to also use the methods such as `getScheme()` and `getHostname()` to make sure that the URL contains something valid.

 ## Credits ##